School of Health Sciences

 - have a strong aptitude for science

-Oakland University is applying for Accreditation - Provisional from the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
+Oakland University is in the process of applying for Accreditation - Provisional from the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
+Oakland University anticipates matriculating its first class in January 2026, pending achieving Accreditation - Provisional status at the September 2025 ARC-PA commission meeting.
 Accreditation - Provisional is an accreditation status granted when the plans and resource allocation, if fully implemented as planned, of a proposed program that has not yet enrolled students appear to demonstrate the program’s ability to meet the ARC-PA Standards or when a program holding accreditation-provisional status appears to demonstrate continued progress in complying with the Standards as it prepares for the graduation of the first class (cohort) of students.

 Mission Statement